Indirect fire: Related issues

 Before a gun or launcher can be aimed, it must be oriented towards a known azimuth, or at least towards a target area.
 Initially, the angle between the aiming point and target area is deduced, or estimated, and set on the azimuth sight.
 Each gun is then laid on the aiming point, with this angle in order to keep them aimed roughly parallel to each other.
 However, for artillery another instrument, called either a director (United Kingdom) or aiming circle (United States), became widespread and eventually the primary method of orienting guns in most if not all armies.
 After being oriented and pointed in the required direction a gun recorded angles to one or more aiming points.
+Such early directors were the progenitors of the later general class of directors.

 Indirect fire needs a command and control arrangement to allot guns to targets and direct their fire.
 The latter may involve ground or air observers or technical devices and systems.
 Observers report where shots fall so that aim may be corrected.
 In the First World War an important task for aircraft — both heavier-than-air or balloons — was artillery spotting.
 In naval use several ships may be shooting at the same target, making identifying the fall of shot from a particular ship difficult; different-coloured dyes for each ship were often used to help with spotting.

 Fire may be "adjusted" or "predicted".
 Adjusting (originally "ranging") means some form of observation is used to correct the fall of shot onto the target; this may be required for several possible reasons: